A legal guide to contesting a will

 As experts in inheritance disputes we are often asked, ‘Can I contest a will?’
-We therefore thought it might be helpful if we outlined some of the legal priciples that apply when someone wants to contest a will.
+We have therefore outlined the key legal principles that apply when someone wants to contest a will.
 For further information about contesting a will call our free legal helpline on 0808 139 1599 or send us an email.

 If a will is invalid then its provisions will not be followed.
 Instead the estate will be distributed in accordance with the terms of any previous will.
 If no earlier will exists then the intestacy rules will apply.

-So when we are asked, 'Can I contest a will', we have to consider not only the evidence available to prove that the will is invalid, but we also need to look at the position of the claimant themselves and whether they will benefit from a successful challenge being made.
+So when someone wants to challenge the validity of a will we have to consider not only the evidence available to prove that the will is invalid, but we also need to look at the position of the claimant themselves and whether they will benefit from a successful challenge being made.
 Do they stand to inherit under an earlier will or benefit under the rules of intestacy?

 Sometimes the person wanting to contest a will accepts that the will itself has been validly made but feels the contents are unfair and fail to make adequate financial provision for them.

-In these circumstances we can look at whether the Inherittance Act can help them.
+In these circumstances we can look at whether the Inheritance Act can help them.
 Under the Inheritance Act certain classes of people are entitled to make a claim against the estate of the deceased.
 This includes spouses, people who have lived together for at least 2 years, children and anyone who was being maintained by the deceased at the time of their death.

 If an Inheritance Act claim is successful the will still remains valid, subject to the impact of the Inheritance award.
 The courts powers to change the terms of a will are far-reaching.